alinaitkin/TrackMaven.github.io/content/onboarding_at_trackmaven.md

 Slug: onboarding-at-trackmaven
 Author: Farhan Syed
 Avatar: farhan-syed
-Summary: In this post, I'll talk why Onboarding a new engineer is so important, and how it went during my first month at TrackMaven
+Summary: In this post, I'll talk about why onboarding a new engineer is so important and discuss my first month at TrackMaven

-Today I will be talking about Onboarding!
-Things we are going to cover are what the heck does onboarding mean anyway, why its important, and then **gasp** i'll attempt to grade how well my new coworkers onboraded me with my first month.
-Keep in mind that this will be engineer focused.
+Today I will be talking about onboarding!
+We will cover what the heck does onboarding mean anyway, why it is important, and then **gasp** I'll attempt to grade how well my new coworkers onboarded me in my first month.
+Bear in mind that this will be focused on engineering only.

-And with that lets start....
+With that, let us begin!

-## What is Onboarding?
+## What is onboarding?

+---

 >
-Onboarding is the mechanism in which you take new employees and turn them into **autonomous**, **confident** and **productive** members of the company.
+Onboarding is the mechanism with which you take new employees and turn them into **autonomous**, **confident**, and **productive** members of the company.

-Let's dive a little deeper into these three tenants and how they specifically apply to engineering onboarding.

-### Productivity
-This is the measure on how quickly you can get someone ramped up and into productive member of the team.

-Key factors include: setup local dev environment, how easy it to deploy code, run tests, and basically any other ways in which an engineer can possibly contribute to a codebase.

-What really shines in this department is how automated are all the processes, documentation not on just the codebase but on convention, and how quickly is it to get access to this information.

-### Autonomy
+#### Autonomy

-This tenant is not really specific to engineer at all but exist as a human universal.
-We are people and to have some form of autonomy goes a long way for keeping engineers satisfied.

-Key Factors in this category include: how much supervision do they need, are they able to choose what types of problems they want to take on
+As people, having autonomy goes a long way towards being professionaly satisfied.
+Two critical measures of autonomy are how much supervision is necessary and is one able to choose which types of problems they want to work on.

-### Confidence
+#### Confidence

-This is probably the most important metric of them all is it ties into the other two.
-Its all about creating engineers who believe they are valuable and feel that they can actually enact change.
-Also confident engineers are more likely to learn and pick up new skills that are required for the job.
-It's important to note that this measure is only important for the individual but for the entire team as it helps create the space for emergent leaders.
+Is your onboarding process creating engineers who believe they are valuable and feel that they can actually enact change?
+Confident engineers are more likely to learn and pick up new skills that are required for the job because they are willing to fail in the short term.
+Confidence is important not only for the individual but also the entire team as it helps to create the space for emergent leaders.

-## Teams should onboard together!
+#### Productivity
+How quickly can you take a stranger and turn them into a productive member of the team?

+Time to productivity can be measured by gauging how long it takes to setup a local development environment, how easy it to deploy code and run tests, and basically any other ways in which an engineer can possibly contribute to a codebase.

+At TrackMaven, I was impress with the automation of these processes, the documentation not on just the codebase but on convention, and how easy it is to access to this information.

+## Why is it important?

+---

+>
+Onboarding is important because it encourages **team bonding** and **knowledge transfer**.

+### Team bonding!

-I think we all can agree that software is not written by single person ([...Well sometimes it is....](http://motherboard.vice.com/read/gods-lonely-programmer)), but in teams.
-And teams matter, teams are responsible for building great features throughout history, and onboarding is no different.
-Onboarding is a team endeavor, and team onboarding spread some of the builtin institutional knowledge that is inherent in engineering.
+The best software is not written by single person but by teams.
+Given that teams have been responsible for building great features throughout history, onboarding should be a team endeavor with the goal of disseminating the institutional knowledge of a company's engineers.

-## Knowledge Transfer!
+### Knowledge transfer!

-There are 3 kinds of things that people need learn when onboarding.
+In my opinion there are three primary areas of knowledge that should be conveyed when onboarding: technical knowlege, company & process knowlegde, and personal development process knowledge.

-- Technical Knowledge: This is one the most obvious, this is just how the application architected, how parts of the application work, and ops.
+- Technical knowledge: How is the application architected?
+How do the pieces of the application work?
+How are devops handled?
+-

-- Company Knowledge & Process: This includes the companies history, what is the point of the company, how product ideation happens and all the process tools(Bug-tracking, user stories, etc)
+- Company knowledge & process: What is the history of the company?
+What is the point of the company?
+How is the how product ideation process handled?
+What process tools do we use (bug-tracking, user stories, etc)?

-- Personal Development: Again this is pretty obvious, this how the new engineer see what areas they would be interested in pursuing, what concepts, and expertise do they really want to develop
+- Personal development: How should the new engineer figure out which capabilities they might be interested in pursuing, i.e. is there an area of expertise or the product they want to focus on?

-Those are generally the basics when it comes to onboarding.
-In the current tech landscape, getting an engineer produdctive cost the company some serious $$, and helps establish a companies culutre.
-And with that, tt's time to share my experiences at TrackMaven.
+Those are the onboarding basics.
+While they may seem simple, because in today's technology landscape getting an engineer to be productive is not cheap and establishing a company culture is difficult, the basics should be taken seriously

+With that, it is time to share my TrackMaven onboarding experience.

 ## My experience at TrackMaven